frankprogrammer/graphite-code/README.md

 After using my 42 key [Unicorne Keymap](https://github.com/frankprogrammer/qmk_userspace) I realized that putting modifiers on the outer columns just made things very hard to use and that Home Row Mods were the solution.

 [Home Row Mods](https://precondition.github.io/home-row-mods) are amazing but they also introduce issues like firing by accident and adding a slight delay to the keys they are on.
-This delay drove me insane and so the perfect solution was to just put them on seperate layer that was easily accessible.
+This delay drove me insane and so the perfect solution was to just put them on a seperate layer that was easily accessible.

 [Download my Vial saved layout](ferris-sweep-vial.vil) - Requires downloading the Vial app